 According to many alumni, the IHE Delft social and cultural programme offers many unforgettable events.
 The social calendar starts with the official opening of the academic year.
 During the year, many other events are organized, such as:

 - international social evenings, with performances from participants, music and dancing afterwards;

 - and several one day excursions to the most prominent attractions in the Netherlands.

 From October to April, IHE Delft arranges free facilities to actively practise a number of sports, such as indoor soccer, basketball, volleyball and badminton on a regular basis.
 Staff members and students volunteer as coaches for these sports.
 Every year, IHE Delft aims to organize some sporting competitions for students.
 One main annual event is the ‘International Education Sports Day’ when teams from different institutes for international education compete.

 IHE Delft has a unique ‘Meet the Dutch’ programme that aims to encourage cultural exchanges.
 This volunteer programme matches participants studying at the Institute to the local inhabitants of Delft and its surroundings.
 Read more here.

 Our institute IHE Delft is situated in Delft, which is one of the student cities in the Netherlands.
-Because it is quite difficult to find accommodation in student cities yourself, IHE Delft has obtained student accommodation for all participants in our IHE Delft programmes throughout the year.
+Because it is quite difficult to find accommodation in student cities yourself, IHE Delft has obtained student accommodation for most participants in our IHE Delft programmes throughout the year.